BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Enable Scotland has developed some emergency planning resources that can support you to create an emergency plan that make provisions for occasions where you are unable to fulfil your caring role.
 Lanarkshire Carers can also help you with this.

 Advocacy support does not guarantee a successful outcome, but it does give a carer an assurance that they have been listened to.
 You, the carer, decide what you want to say; advocacy supports you to do it.
 Advocacy services listen to what a carer has to say about their circumstances, helping carers to identify and prioritise issues allowing carers to deal with the challenges they face with greater confidence.
-Advocacy is provided to priority groups, some who cannot advocate for themselves due to a disability, long term condition, dementia, or mental ill health.
-We have commissioned Equal Say to provide Advocacy support to carers in South Lanarkshire.
+Advocacy is provided to priority groups, some who cannot advocate for themselves due to a disability, long term condition, dementia, or mental ill health and carers.
+We have commissioned Equal Say to provide Advocacy support in South Lanarkshire.

 The Coalition of Carers In Scotland, in partnership with Marie Curie, have created a guide called What to expect when caring for someone with a terminal illness containing more information and where to go for advice and support.